 The Brady Campaign’s response?
 Go even further off the deep end.

 On April 13, it attacked Gov. Mitt Romney for speaking at the NRA’s annual meeting in St. Louis, accusing him of “proudly aligning himself with a lobby that is responsible for the deaths of thousands of Americans every year.”
 On April 23 it said, “When exposed to the light, the NRA’s agenda becomes toxic.”
-On May 4, “The NRA will do everything in its power to assure the continued flow of guns from corrupt sellers to the illegal market.“ On June 19, “the NRA and the industry would rather reap profits selling guns to criminals and gun traffickers.“ And on June 22, it described a federal judge as a “renegade“ for striking down Maryland‘s restrictive carry permit issuance system, saying, “we have seen time and again that allowing loaded, hidden handguns in public poses a dire threat to the safety of our families and our communities.”
+On May 4, “The NRA will do everything in its power to assure the continued flow of guns from corrupt sellers to the illegal market.“ On June 19, “the NRA and the industry would rather reap profits selling guns to criminals and gun traffickers.“ And on June 22, it described a federal judge as a “renegade“ for striking down Maryland‘s restrictive carry permit issuance system, saying, “we have seen time and again that allowing loaded, hidden handguns in public pose a dire threat to the safety of our families and our communities.”

-We’ve all heard the popular 19th century axiom, “If at first you don’t succeed, try, try again.”
+We’ve all heard the popular 19th-century axiom, “If at first, you don’t succeed, try, try again.”

 It’s good advice in some circumstances, but the Brady Campaign would have been better off with the advice of W. C. Fields: “If at first you don’t succeed, try, try again.
 Then quit.
 There’s no point in being a damn fool about it.”